⚡ DONGFENG 007 · 200kW

 Rear cabin — genuine legroom for adults, not the token space many fastback EVs compromise on.
 Photo: Cars&TechSG

-04This is the section that matters most for a Singapore-to-Port Dickson run, so let's be direct about it.
-The 007's 73.48kWh LFP battery and 650km CLTC claimed range are marketing figures — real-world conditions, highway speeds, and full family load will bring that number down.
+This is the section that matters most for a Singapore-to-Port Dickson run, so let's be direct.
+The 007's 73.48kWh LFP battery and 650km CLTC claimed range are marketing figures — real-world conditions will bring that number down.
 But here's what the road trip confirmed: you don't need to chase the CLTC number to make this trip work comfortably.
-Singapore to Port Dickson is roughly 320-350km depending on your route.
-Even at a conservative real-world efficiency estimate, you're doing this on a single charge with margin to spare if you start full.
+Singapore to Port Dickson is roughly 320–350km.
+Even at a conservative real-world estimate, you're doing this on a single charge with margin to spare if you start full.

 Made it to Port Dickson — the 007 200kW handled the run with range to spare.
 Photo: Cars&TechSG

-05The 007 200kW doesn't pretend to be a performance car, and that's precisely the right call for what it is.
-Power delivery from the 200kW rear motor is linear and progressive — you'll be first off every junction and confident on every overtake, but it won't snap your passengers' heads back or generate involuntary noises from anyone in the back seat.
-The century sprint in 5.8 seconds is brisk by any objective standard, but the 007 delivers it with such composure that it always feels measured rather than dramatic.
+The 007 200kW doesn't pretend to be a performance car, and that's precisely the right call.
+Power delivery is linear and progressive — you'll be first off every junction and confident on every overtake, but it won't snap your passengers' heads back.
+The century sprint in 5.8 seconds is brisk, but the 007 delivers it with such composure it always feels measured rather than dramatic.

 The Dongfeng 007 200kW makes the family road trip genuinely easy.
 And that's harder to achieve than it sounds.